XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ### AccountRoot Flags ###

 There are several options which can be either enabled or disabled for an account.
-These options can be changed with an [AccountSet transaction](reference-transaction-format.html#accountset).
+These options can be changed with an [AccountSet transaction][].
 In the ledger, flags are represented as binary values that can be combined with bitwise-or operations.
 The bit values for the flags in the ledger are different than the values used to enable or disable those flags in a transaction.
 Ledger flags have names that begin with _lsf_.

 AccountRoot nodes can have the following flag values: